noi-techpark/bdp-core/README.md

 ### I want to publish a new dc-interface sdk on our maven repository

 This chapter is for the NOI team only.
-It describes how to publish a new dc-interface manually on our maven repo.
+It describes how to publish a new dc-interface manually or via the Github Action workflow on our maven repo.
 Either as "release" or "snapshot" version...

+#### Automatically via Github Actions

+**SNAPSHOT RELEASES**: If you push code to the `main` branch, which changes either `dto` or `dc-interface` the Github Action workflow deploys a new snapshot version of those libraries.
+The version is then the latest version tag on the `prod` branch and a `-SNAPSHOT` postfix.
+For example, if the version tag is `v7.4.0`, then the new snapshot version string is `7.4.0-SNAPSHOT` (the initial `v` will be removed).

+**PRODUCTION RELEASES**: Push your code to the `prod` branch and tag it with a semantic versioning tag prefixed by `v`.
+As you might notice in the past we had version tags without that prefix, but the new Github Action workflow requires it, so in future please always put it like this.
+For example, `v7.5.0`.

+#### Manually from your machine

 Create a file `~/.m2/settings.xml`, and copy/paste the following code:
 ```xml